 - Consistency: requests are managed according to one set of procedures

 - Legality: all human resources are contracted according to law and paid via bank transfer.

 - Selects initiatives based on clearly defined links to priority reforms

 - Manages the contracting and payment of human resources

 - Monitors initiatives for results.

-At the request of a GoU ministry, the PRSM recruits short to medium term local Ukrainian experts and specialists, from outside government, to undertake assignments critical to reform within the GoU.
-The PRSM will also pay for limited-term salaries of key positions from within the army of volunteers that currently work without pay on reforms across government ministries.
+At the request of a GoU ministry, the PRSM recruits short to medium-term local Ukrainian experts and specialists, from outside government, to undertake assignments critical to reform within the GoU.
+The PRSM also pays for limited term salaries of key positions from within the army of volunteers that currently work without pay on reforms across government ministries.

 The PRSM welcomes new foreign and domestic capital contributions.
 Based on initial demand, funding needs are expected to reach US$12M in its lifetime.
 This versatile mechanism will be of most interest to those donors seeking a coordinated, highly managed, transparent mechanism to directly and effectively assist the Ukrainian government locate and engage the best HR talent they can to support their respective reform efforts.